PFC Levski Sofia II

 Levski Sofia II (Левски София II) or Levski Sofia B is the reserve team of Levski Sofia.
 Founded in 2022, it currently plays in the Third League.

 Not being able to be in the same division as the main team, Levski II is ineligible for promotion to the First League and also cannot compete in the Bulgarian Cup.

 History

 2022–present: Foundation

 Since 2015, the Bulgarian Football Union allowed teams to have reserve sides in the lower regional divisions.
 With the idea to give youth players the chance to get senior experience in men's football, Levski Sofia announced it has founded a reserve team that will compete in the Third League during its inaugural 2022–23 season.
 On 4 June 2022, Elin Topuzakov was announced as the head coach of the team.
-It will consist mostly of players from the U19 squad.
+On 12 April 2023, Topuzakov was announced as an interim manager of Levski and Viktor Dimitrov was promoted as manager of the double.